zakhark/inspec/docs/dsl_resource.md

   def read_content
     # Keep in mind the file is on the remote machine being tested, not
     # on the local machine running InSpec.
+So, using traditional Ruby
-This re-uses an existing
+    # file-reading methods won't work.
+This example uses an existing
     # InSpec resource, `file`, to read the config file's contents.
     f = inspec.file(@path)
     # Test if the path exists and that it's a file